dragonhunt02/v-sekai-manuals/roadmap/README.md

 Every voter has a .csv file with votes to cast.

 To create a new voter, copy and rename tasks.csv in `votes/` folder, then add a `Vote` column in csv and set your voted priority (0-100) for a feature.

+New features must be added to `tasks.csv` before casting any vote.